 India is documented for its “Unity and Diversity.”
 Every religion has its laws and own rules, and one of them is ancestral property.
 Joint Hindu families led by Karta and Coparceners(successors of Karta).
 This Karta can share his property with his three generations (son, son’s son, son’s son).

 And that property is “Ancestral Property.”
 It is a part of coparcenary property.
 A coparcener has his rights on the ancestral ownership from his birth.
 Consistent with the 2006 Hindu Succession act, daughters also have an equal right in ancestral property.
 Let’s read about Ancestral Property and Coparcenary Property in detail.

 The ancestral property, when shared among coparceners, is a coparcenary property.
 There is little difference between coparcenary and self-acquired property.
 If an individual owns land or ownership through his humanitarian efforts, it is called self-acquired property.
 But a coparcenary property includes properties through will or gift or ancestral property.
 So to urge detailed information, let’s dig big!

 Coparcener has the right on this ownership from their birth.
 To form it as an ancestral property, it has to pass down the road for four generations with no divisions.
 So, only great-grandchildren and their children have the proper right to the present property.

 Once an ancestral property breaks, it becomes a self-acquired property to the coparceners, and it no longer is an ancestral property.
 It again becomes ancestral as long as it passes right down to three generations without division.

 These statements are for joint Hindu families consistent with “The Hindu Succession (Amendment) Act 1937.
 Earlier, this law is applied to sons within the family.
-But, as the government aims to guard equality, in 2005, the government passed an order stating that daughters and great daughters have the right to ancestral property.
+But, as the government aims to guard equality, in 2005, the government passed an order stating that daughters and great-grand daughters have the right to ancestral property.
 You just have to be sure about the documents.
 So now any coparcener, regardless of their gender, can claim the ancestral property.
 No other third party unless stated by Karta features a right over ancestral property.